 - 1. For parking lots with ten (10) spaces or less, no such interior landscaping shall be required if the Board determines there is adequate landscaping directly surrounding the perimeter of the parking lot.
-If the Board finds that such landscaping is inadequate, then the requirements of subsection B.2 below shall apply. - For parking lots with eleven (11) or more spaces, a minimum of five percent (5%) of the interior area of the parking lot shall be provided with planting islands containing a minimum of one (1) deciduous tree planted for every five (5) parking spaces abutting such island.
+If the Board finds that such landscaping is inadequate, then the requirements of subsection B.2 below shall apply. - 2.
+For parking lots with eleven (11) or more spaces, a minimum of five percent (5%) of the interior area of the parking lot shall be provided with planting islands containing a minimum of one (1) deciduous tree planted for every five (5) parking spaces abutting such island.
+For parking lots located under a building, the City Land Use Boards may, instead of requiring planting islands, require a contribution to the Plainfield Shade Tree Fund in accordance with Section 17:9-49C of the City Land Use Ordinance.
 Planting islands in parking lots shall also conform to the following requirements: